US/USD

 1 hr

 Lactation mastitis is a debilitating inflammatory breast disease occurring in 1 of 5 Australian breastfeeding women.
-The disease causes reduced milk synthesis, localised pain, and the rapid onset of systemic symptoms including fever, muscle aches, chills and fatigue, leading many women to use supplementary formula, or cease breastfeeding altogether.
-Forty years ago, it was believed that the underlying cause of mastitis is infection of the breast with pathogenic bacteria.
+The disease causes reduced milk synthesis, localised pain, and the rapid onset of systemic symptoms including fever, muscle aches, chills and fatigue, leading many women to use supplementary formula or cease breastfeeding altogether.
+Forty years ago, it was believed that the underlying cause of mastitis was infection of the breast with pathogenic bacteria.
 This old paradigm was built upon work within the dairy industry showing that mastitis in dairy cows can be significantly reduced by sterilisation of milking equipment and routine administration of antibiotics.
 However, this simple relationship between pathogens and disease in women is not supported by current clinical evidence and it has become clear that the underlying causes of mastitis in breastfeeding women are more complex.
 Our research is providing new insights into the biology of mastitis and challenging the old paradigm.
 Through developing a better understanding of the causes of mastitis, we can develop new treatment and prevention approaches to this debilitating disease and improve breastfeeding outcomes.

 I. Development & Nutrition